Rules of Internal Assessments

-- The band is printed on the school report at mid year and end of year.
-The report will give the student’s overall class ranking at the start of the year, as a result of the mid year examinations, and finally in the end of year examinations.
+- The End of Year report will give the student’s overall class ranking at the start of the year, then as a result of the Mid-Year examinations, and finally as a result of the End of Year Examinations.

 What is the order of the streaming?